Space Shuttle Atlantis, NASA Kennedy Space Center

 It was the last space shuttle to go into space, so it’s fitting that Kennedy Space Center Visitor Complex constructed a $100 million, 90,000-square-foot facility to honor one of the most complex machines ever built by mankind—Space Shuttle Atlantis.
 Unified Field’s designers, programmers, writers, and 3D modelers crafted eleven interactive programs for the Space Shuttle Atlantis attraction, which features multimedia walls, simulators and augmented reality viewers that make it possible for anyone to walk in space, fly Atlantis or tour the International Space Station.

 I developed four different simulator interactives for the museum in addition to supporting some of the OpenGL and multitouch functionality on the large media walls.
 Landing was a flight simulator that allowed visitors to land the Atlantis at the Shuttle Landing Facility.
 Robotic Arm and Docking were five-screen installations that simulated in-orbit operations, and EVA was a gesture-based (kinect) installation that let the visitors embark on a virtual spacewalk.
+40 astronauts were at the opening night party and represented crew members from all of Atlantis’ missions.

 The Landing Simulator allowed a visitor to try landing the Atlantis.
 During a kickoff meeting Astronaut Jon McBride comments on an early Landing Sim prototype.
 Close to a year later former Atlantis Astronauts played the simulator during the museum’s opening party. © Unified Field Inc.